 Q: How did you choose to become a prosecutor?

 A: I chose to become a prosecutor because I love it.
-I’ve been doing it my whole life and like being out on the street.
+I’ve been doing it my whole life and like being on the street.
 I like seeing the good in people and helping them.

 Top 3 Myths About State Prosecutor